BigBangData/Puns/README.md

 - Add a "view your answers" button that redirects to a page with your stats
 - Add a "suggest a hint" button for users to suggest
 - Escape user input for security reasons (read https://benhoyt.com/writings/dont-sanitize-do-escape/)
-- How to handle explanation of "he was a little horse" vs "he was a little hoarse"?
-Which is the "correct pun"?
+- Handle explanation of "he was a little horse" vs "he was a little hoarse"
+  + Which is the "correct pun"?
   + User must know ahead of time what is the preferred answer, if there is one

 __Discarded__